Alphabetical Listing of Composers of Cello Concertos

 Gaqi, Thoma (b.1948) is an Albanian composer who wrote a cello concerto (see page 76) in 1978.
 This can be heard on YouTube played by Gjergj Antoniu.

-García Abril, Antón (1933-2021) was a Spanish composer who wrote a cello concerto called Concierto de las Tierras Altas in 1999 which has been recorded by Asier Polo.
+García Abril, Antón (1933-2021) was a Spanish composer who wrote a cello concerto called Concierto de las Tierras Altas in 1999.
+This has been recorded by Asier Polo for Fundación Autor and may be heard on YouTube.

-Garcia-Velasquez, Pedro (b.1984) is a French-Colombian composer who wrote a concerto for cello and chamber orchestra called Moro de Venecia in 2013.
+Garcia-Velasquez, Pedro (b.1984) is a French-Colombian composer who wrote a concerto for cello, chamber orchestra and electronics called Moro de Venecia in 2013.
 This can be heard on YouTube played by Askar Ishangaliyev.

-Garth, John (1721-1810), a cellist and composer from Durham, England wrote six cello concertos which were published in 1760.
+Garth, John (1721-1810) was an English cellist and composer from Durham who wrote six cello concertos which were published in 1760.
 They have all been recorded by Richard Tunnicliffe for Divine Art.
-The second only has been recorded by Alexander Baillie on Helios.
+The second only has been recorded by Alexander Baillie on Helios, and this may be heard on YouTube (Part 1; Part 2; Part 3).

 Gary-Schaffhauser, Marianne (1903-1992) was an Austrian composer who wrote a cello concerto in 1957.

-Gasser, Nolan (b.1964) is an American composer who wrote World Concerto for cello and orchestra in 2009.
+Gasser, Nolan (b.1964) is an American composer who wrote World Concerto for cello and orchestra which was premiered by Maya Beiser in 2009.
 The work also features parts for the following instruments: erhu, oud and sarangi.
-Substantial excerpts can be heard via the composer's website linked above.
+Substantial excerpts can be heard on the composer's website here.

 Gaudibert, Éric (1936-2012) was a Swiss composer who wrote a cello concerto in 1993.
 He also wrote Concerto lirico for soprano, cello and percussion in 1995.